shing100/LimCoin/README.md

 # LimCoin
-LimCoin, the first coin made in NodeJS
+LimCoin, the coin made in NodeJS